ZachM89/HolyShift/README.md

   - GetSpellID
   - GetActiveForm
   - findAttackActionSlot

-A cat druid one-button dps addon for vanilla WoW 1.12 and other useful feral druid functions.
+# To open settings type: /hsdps
 Note: This is designed for use at level 60.
 I have not tested it below level 60.

-# To open settings type: /hsdps

 # To use one button cat dps:
   - Create a macro that only has the text: /hsdps dps
   - If you put the macro button on your main bar, put it in the same spot for human form and cat form.
 (Otherwise you will have to